dusnm/ipcalculator/README.md

 ## About

-### A small program to calculate various parameters given the IP address and subnet mask.
+### A small program to calculate various parameters given the IPv4 address and subnet mask.

 ## Installation